Godeok-dong: History

 Godeok means "high virtue" in Korean.
-During the Late 14th century, Yangjung Lee, a public officer of the Goryeo Dynasty, strongly rejected a conciliatory offer to turn into Joseon Dynasty, a new regime after the Goryeo Dynasty.
+During the Late 14th century, Yangjung Lee, a public officer of the Goryeo period, strongly rejected a conciliatory offer to turn into Joseon dynasty, a new regime after the Goryeo dynasty.
 Due to his high loyalty to his government, he was admired by the general public and they called his residential area "Godeok".
 In 1995, Seoul Subway Line 5 was passed through this area stopping at Godeok Station and Myeongil Station.

 Area information

 The postal code of Godeok-dong is 134-080.
-134 is for Gangdong-gu and 080 is for Godeok-dong.
+134 is for Gangdong District and 080 is for Godeok-dong.